panther-labs/panther-content-template/README.md

 /.github           # example automation pipeline using GitHub Actions
 ```

+### Importing & updating content
+You can import & update filters, detections and other `panther_config`-based content via PIP modules.
+As with any other PIP module, this can be done by editing the `requirements.txt` file.
+Panther-authored content follows [semantic versioning](semver.org).
+Please refer to the (Py-Pkgs guidance)[https://py-pkgs.org/07-releasing-versioning.html] on how to use this file and to decide how to version.

 ## Using Automation
 This repo includes configuration for GitHub Actions in `.github/workflows`.
 You can either use these as-is or use them as a reference while setting up your own automation pipeline.